-Racial diversity is an urgent priority for building a more equitable education system.
-In this article, GTL Center experts explore how we can change our systems not just to recruit more teachers of color, but to also dismantle the inequitable and exclusionary practices that push teachers of color out of classrooms in the first place.
+Learn from the GTL Center about how to confront systemic inequities across the career continuum—from attracting students of color to the profession to preparing, developing, supporting, and retaining them.
+In this three-part webinar series, we consider how we can change our systems—not just to recruit more teachers of color, but also to dismantle the inequitable and exclusionary practices that push teachers of color out of classrooms in the first place.

 The Ohio Department of Education worked with a group of 40 stakeholders as well as the GTL Center and the Great Lakes Comprehensive Center to develop concrete strategies for diversifying the state's educator workforce.
 Using the GTL Center's Diversifying the Educator Workforce Data Tool, the group is completing a four-step process that starts with first examining the state's educator workforce data to identify diversity gaps and exploring the root causes behind those gaps.